Home » Auto » What is Quadra Steering System or Four Wheel Steering System

 Four wheel steering system

-When the vehicle is running at high speed all four wheels will turn the same direction to have greater stability.
+When the vehicle is running at high speed all four wheels will turn in the same direction to have greater stability.

 On the highway to merge lane, you turn the wheel a little bit all four wheels will turn that direction and you’ll have a nice smooth stable merger.